bytecodealliance/wasm-micro-runtime/product-mini/platforms/zephyr/simple/README.md

 docker build -t wamr-zephyr .
 ```

-> PS: currently, the esp32 custom linker script only work with lower version of Zephyr, if you want to use esp32 board, you can build the Dockerfile with lower version of Zephyr, Zephyr SDE, ESP-IDF.
-The old version of Docker image can also build other target, but probably it's a better choice to simply use new Dockerfile for other boards
+> PS: currently, the esp32 custom linker script only works with a lower version of Zephyr, if you want to use an esp32 board, you can build the Dockerfile with a lower version of Zephyr, Zephyr SDE, ESP-IDF.
+The old version of Docker image can also build other targets, but probably it's a better choice to use the new Dockerfile for other boards

 ```shell
 # If you want to build on esp32 platform